Naveed101633/Prompt-Engineering/Mastering Language of AI/Readme.md

 Example

 Step 1 (Simple):

-Explain machine learning.
+1. Explain machine learning.

 Step 2 (Add context):

-Explain machine learning to a beginner.
+2. Explain machine learning to a beginner.

 Step 3 (Add structure):

-Explain machine learning to a beginner using:
+3. Explain machine learning to a beginner using:
 - 3 bullet points
 - 1 simple example

 ## 2️⃣ The Instruction

-The model responds best when you use clear action words like:
+- The model responds best when you use clear action words like:

-Write, Summarize, Classify, Translate, Rewrite, Extract, Compare, Generate
+- Write, Summarize, Classify, Translate, Rewrite, Extract, Compare, Generate

-Instructions should appear at the top of the prompt and be separated clearly.
+- Instructions should appear at the top of the prompt and be separated clearly.

-General Framework
-### Instruction ###
-[What you want the model to do]

-### Input ###
-[Your data]

-### Output Format ###
-[How the answer should look]

-Example
-### Instruction ###
-Translate the text into Spanish.

-### Input ###
-"Good evening!"

-### Output Format ###
-Spanish: <translation>

-Output:
-Spanish: ¡Buenas noches!

 ## 3️⃣ Specificity

-The more specific your prompt is, the more accurate the output will be.
+- The more specific your prompt is, the more accurate the output will be.

-Things to specify
+- Things to specify

-Audience → (children, experts, beginners)
+- Audience → (children, experts, beginners)

-Style → (formal, friendly, creative)
+- Style → (formal, friendly, creative)

-Format → (JSON, bullets, list, table)
+- Format → (JSON, bullets, list, table)

-Length → (2 sentences, 200 words)
+- Length → (2 sentences, 200 words)

-Requirements → (must include X, must avoid Y)
+- Requirements → (must include X, must avoid Y)

-General Framework
-Task: [What to do]
-Goal: [What outcome you want]
-Audience: [Who it is for]
-Style: [Tone/format]
-Length: [Exact length]
-Output Format: [Structure]

-Example:
-Input: [...]
-Output: [...]

-Example
-Task: Extract all country names from the text.
-Output Format: Countries: <comma_separated_list>

-Input:
-"Canada and Japan are working with Germany on clean energy projects."

-Output:
-Countries: Canada, Japan, Germany

 ## 4️⃣ Avoid Impreciseness